enclustra/meta-enclustra-socfpga/README.md

 ### Storage Multiplexing

 Mercury+ AA1 provides QSPI flash, SD card and eMMC flash, but all these memories are connected to the same IO pins of the SoC device.
 Mercury SA1 shares SD card and eMMC flash with the same IO pins.
 The active memory is selected according to the configured boot mode. `altera_set_storage` U-Boot command provides a mechanism to switch the memory device in U-Boot temporarily.
+It takes one argument, either `MMC` (to select SD card), `EMMC` (to select eMMC memory) or `QSPI` (to select QSPI flash).

 Examples: